 (b) ceases to apply upon Challenge ceasing to be a related body corporate of Westpac within the meaning of section 9 of the Corporations Law.

-11. Business Names
+11. Business names

 (1) Subject to subsection (2), at the commencement time the Commissioner (within the meaning of the Business Names Act 1962) is to register each business name listed in Schedule 1 as a business name of Westpac and for as long as each name is registered in relation to Westpac, Westpac is entitled to carry on business under that name, in accordance with the Business Names Act 1962, and may also carry on the same or a similar business under a different business name or names or its own name in the State.